marellasunil/MyArchitecture/MyNotes/Azure/AZ-104/01-Configure Azure Active Directory.md

 The Azure Active Directory self-service password reset (SSPR) feature lets you give users the ability to bypass helpdesk and reset their own passwords.

 Features:<br>
     - SSPR requires an Azure AD account with Global Administrator privileges to manage SSPR options.
-This account can always reset their own passwords, no matter what options are configured.
+This account can always reset their own passwords, no matter what options are configured.<br>
-    - SSPR uses a security group to limit the users who have SSPR privileges.
+    - SSPR uses a security group to limit the users who have SSPR privileges.<br>
-    - All user accounts in your organization must have a valid license to use SSPR.
+    - All user accounts in your organization must have a valid license to use SSPR.<br>